bwinkel/pycraf/docs/pathprof/index.rst

 .. note::

-    For most of the functionality in this module, you will need to :ref:`download_srtm`.
+    For most of the functionality in this module, you will need to download SRTM tile data; see :ref:`working_with_srtm`.

 Getting Started